2019 Honor Awards for Washington Architecture

 LIVE EVENT November 4 at Town Hall Seattle

 The Honor Awards for Washington Architecture is AIA Seattle’s annual marquee program, drawing hundreds of attendees to a lecture-style event of unique rigor and breadth.
 This nationally-recognized program provides an important opportunity for the design community to share and celebrate its achievements, both among practitioners and with the community at-large.
+The award winners will be announced for the first time on stage at the live event.

 Monday, November 4